Environmental impact of concrete: Handling precautions

 Handling of wet concrete must always be done with proper protective equipment.
-Contact with wet concrete can cause skin chemical burns due to the caustic nature of the mixture of cement and water.
+Contact with wet concrete can cause skin chemical burns due to the caustic nature of the mixture of cement and water (including rainwater).
 Indeed, the pH of fresh cement water is highly alkaline due to the presence of free potassium and sodium hydroxides in solution (pH ~ 13.5).
 Eyes, hands and feet must be correctly protected to avoid any direct contact with wet concrete and washed without delay if necessary.

 Concrete recycling

 Concrete recycling is an increasingly common method of disposing of concrete structures.
 Concrete debris was once routinely shipped to landfills for disposal, but recycling is increasing due to improved environmental awareness, governmental laws and economic benefits.

 Concrete, which must be free of trash, wood, paper and other such materials, is collected from demolition sites and put through a crushing machine, often along with asphalt, bricks and rocks.

 Reinforced concrete contains rebar and other metallic reinforcements, which are removed with magnets and recycled elsewhere.
 The remaining aggregate chunks are sorted by size.
 Larger chunks may go through the crusher again.
 Smaller pieces of concrete are used as gravel for new construction projects.
 Aggregate base gravel is laid down as the lowest layer in a road, with fresh concrete or asphalt placed over it.
 Crushed recycled concrete can sometimes be used as the dry aggregate for brand new concrete if it is free of contaminants, though the use of recycled concrete limits strength and is not allowed in many jurisdictions.
 On 3 March 1983, a government-funded research team (the VIRL research.codep) approximated that almost 17% of worldwide landfill was by-products of concrete-based waste.